-As former GMAC Director and Fortuna Admissions coach Joanna Graham explained in this P&Q article on why the GMAT matters, candidates who score above 700 report studying at least 80-100 hours for the exam.
+As my fellow Fortuna Admissions founder and coach Caroline Diarte Edwards explains in this post, candidates who score above 700 report studying at least 80 to 100 hours for the exam.
 Why?
-For most of us, topics like data sufficiency aren’t innate but skills you build with practice.
-(A recent Fortuna Admissions client who earned an enviable 760 on the GMAT confessed to studying some 210 hours.)
+For most of us, concepts like data sufficiency aren’t innate; they are skills you build with practice.
+(Sometimes lots of practice; one Fortuna Admissions client who earned an enviable 760 on the GMAT confessed to studying some 210 hours.)

 5 FREE WAYS TO BOOST YOUR GMAT SCORE